Twin Rivers and Mental Health

 Does it mean we are happy all the time, free from stress, and super-intelligent?
 No-not at all! perfection is not the answer here but functionality is.
 Some clients are heavily impacted by their mental health such as depression and yet their lives and functionality can be vastly improved with medication and individual therapy.

 Mental health should be seen as more of a spectrum rather than an actual state – just like physical health.
 We are all going to be somewhere on this spectrum.
 Mental health also refers to a number of different attributes including:

 • Mental resilience – the ability to deal with problems and not get stressed

 • Social skills – the ability to develop and maintain close relationships with other humans

 Those of us who do not have a decent level of mental health are going to find life to be a bit of a struggle.
 We may be able to hide this inner-turmoil from the rest of the world but it is not possible to really enjoy life due to our poor inner-state.
 Our poor mental health can be due to psychiatric diagnosis such as:

 • Bipolar disorder

 Addiction and Mental Health

 There is a very strong link between substance abuse and mental health.
-In a lot of cases, it will have been an undiagnosed problem such as anxiety disorder that drove us to abuse alcohol or drugs in the first place – this is referred to as self-medication.
-Even if we have relatively good mental health prior to the substance abuse, our inner-state will deteriorate as we continue with this behavior.
+In a lot of cases, it will have been an undiagnosed problem such as anxiety disorder that drove a client to abuse alcohol or drugs in the first place – this is referred to as ‘self-medication’.
+Even if we have relatively good mental health prior to substance abuse, our inner-state will deteriorate as we continue with this destructive behaviour.